 In the "good old days", the ultimate aim of a business was to dominate their respective market, through whatever means necessary.
 However, the digital revolution of the past two decades – and the subsequent rise of Industry 4.0 – has significantly disrupted that paradigm, giving rise to new possibilities.
 Tech startups such as Uber, Airbnb, and Facebook have reached billion-dollar valuations not by dominating their marketplaces – but by creating new ones.

 As a result, we now live in the era of the platform-based business model.
-With companies that adopt this strategy, the onus is no longer on delivering products or services, but rather on enabling other enterprises to do so.
+With companies that adopt this strategy, the onus is no longer on delivering products or services – but rather on enabling other enterprises to do so.

-Given the breathtaking pace at which some of these companies have grown in just a matter of years, the model is fast becoming the go-to strategy for new startups in the digital era.
+Given the breathtaking pace at which some of these companies have grown in just a matter of years, this model is fast becoming the go-to strategy for new startups in the digital era.
 But what exactly are the benefits and potential of a platform-based business model, and why should you – as a business owner or entrepreneur – care?